- Requirements and Deadlines

 Moving into your room

-All freshmen at Connecticut College will have one to three roommates.
+All first-year students at Connecticut College will have one to three roommates.
 You may be shown to your room on orientation day to put your luggage down, but as a gesture of courtesy, you should not move your belongings into the closet, or claim any beds/furniture for yourself nor choose "your side" of the room until your roommate(s) have all arrived.
 Then, depending on you and your roommates, you may then choose your beds by drawing lots and then negotiate how you would like to divide or rearrange the furniture.

 Your roommates may have their parents or families with them to help them unpack, and sometimes even help move furniture about!
 If you find that you also need help with your rooming situation that you are unable to resolve with your roommates, feel free to call your Student Adviser or your International Student Adviser for advice.